knowledges

 • Grain size: Elevated temperatures often lead to larger grain sizes in the deposited copper.

-• Stress: The internal stress in the deposited copper layer can be influenced by temperature, with higher temperatures typically resulting in lower stress.
+• Stress: The internal stress in the deposited copper can be influenced by temperature, with higher temperatures typically resulting in lower stress.

 • Additive effectiveness: The performance of certain additives in the electrolyte may be temperature-dependent.